 Minutes after finding out I was pregnant I jumped on Pinterest and spent hours pinning everything relating to babies, including perfect images of beautiful baby rooms.
+Is it even possible that anyone would think about the perfect baby sleep environment when pinning like a crazy lady?

 I can tell you with 100% confidence that while my mind was busy thinking about the color scheme, throw rug and what crib style I was into that minute, not one thought was given to making sure that the beautiful nursery I was creating was conducive for sleep.